laurapessl/hcc-custom-charts/tutorial/tutorial.md

     // index.js
-    export { default as similaritymap } from './similaritymap' export { default as connectedscatterplot } from './connectedscatterplot' export { default as polarareadiagram } from './polarareadiagram'
+    export { default as similaritymap } from './similaritymap' export { default as connectedscatterplot } from './connectedscatterplot' export { default as polarareachart } from './polarareachart'

     // add your chart
     export { default as <your-chart-name> } from './<your-chart-name>'